cocoanlab/surface_preprocessing/README.md

 This repository includes a set of matlab functions for fMRI data preprocessing.
 Particularly, this pipeline was made for surface-based preprocessing, but it also can be used for volume-based preprocessing.

-Overall scheme of this pipeline is as follows:
+## Overall scheme of this pipeline

 A) Make directories for preprocessed data (r1)